BYLAWS OF THE BOARD OF TRUSTEES OF THE FLOYD MEMORIAL LIBRARY

 ARTICLE II: TRUSTEES AND OFFICERS

-The Board of Trustees shall be composed of seven members, selected by the members of the Library Association at regularly, scheduled, annual public meetings of the Association.
-Four of the Trustees must reside in the Greenport school district, three in the Oysterponds school district.
+The Board of Trustees shall be composed of eight members, selected by the members of the Library Association at regularly, scheduled, annual public meeting of the Association.
+Four of the Trustees must reside in the Greenport school district, four in the Oysterponds school district.

 Each Trustee shall be elected for a term of five years; but no Trustee shall be elected for consecutive terms, either full or partial, which total more than 14 years.
 A Trustee who has served more than 14 years consecutively shall not be eligible to serve a further term until at least one year has elapsed from the end of the last term which he or she has served.